KaiSforza/summoning/Ideas/characters.md

 ## Characters

-* Casey - simulacrum from previous world
+* Casey Simpson - simulacrum from previous world
+* Clem - ship pilot
 * Ellie - human researcher from previous world

-* Namys - elven head of Vauxnia
+* Namys Fenric - elven head of Vauxnia
+* Wyn - Owner of general store

 * Savlik - Radio operator and head of communications in 3rd Subjugation Fleet
 * Egon - Head of Barbarian Diplomatic Relations for the Foreign Affairs Bureau